sgrodzicki/sencha-touch/docs/guides/dataview/README.md

 Above we created our {@link Ext.dataview.DataView DataView} with an {@link Ext.dataview.DataView#itemTpl itemTpl}, which means each item is rendered from a {@link Ext.XTemplate template}.
 However, sometimes you need each item to be a component so you can provide a rich UI for your users.
 In Sencha Touch 2, we introduced the {@link Ext.dataview.DataView#useComponents useComponents} configuration which allows you to do just that.

-Creating a component {@link Ext.dataview.DataView DataView} is very similiar to creating a normal template based {@link Ext.dataview.DataView DataView} like above, however you must define the item view used when rendering each item in your list.
+Creating a component {@link Ext.dataview.DataView DataView} is very similar to creating a normal template based {@link Ext.dataview.DataView DataView} like above, however you must define the item view used when rendering each item in your list.

     Ext.define('MyListItem', {
         extend: 'Ext.dataview.component.DataItem',